MMathster/MMathster.github.io/_pages/projects.md

 # 🧮 Triangle Centers

-As their name implies, triangle centers are points associated with particular properties within its triangle.
-Points, like incenter and centroid, were first discovered during Ancient Greece.
-Since 1980's, more and more triangle centers and properties are introduced to Clark Kimberling's *Encyclopedia of Triangle Centers*, the compilation of over 60,000 centers.

 What began in November 2020 as a series of contributions to the Brilliant.org community has evolved into a comprehensive digital laboratory for Euclidean and algebraic geometry.
 Following the sunsetting of the Brilliant community features, I transitioned my focus from solving static problems to building dynamic visualization tools.
 Using tools, like JavaScript and Geogebra, I’ve developed a suite of interactive 'Boards' (including the Nagel and Feuerbach studies) that allow users to manipulate vertices and observe the resulting loci of triangle centers in real-time.
 This project represents a four-year journey from community-driven problem solving to the independent development of STEM educational content, resulting in the discovery and documentation of complex rational curves and geometric identities.

 ## Loci of Triangle Centers in Thales Configuration (In Progress)